 |2017||John Mardaljevic (U.K.)|

 Travel to IBPSA Conferences can be an expensive business – especially for students.
-In order to assist as many students as possible to participate in biennial Building Simulation conferences, IBPSA grants a number of travel awards of up to 1000 USD to students presenting peer-reviewed papers.
-Student travel awards are limited to a maximum of 5 grants per biennial conference and are therefore highly competitive.
+In order to assist as many students as possible to participate in biennial Building Simulation conferences, IBPSA grants travel awards of up to 1000 USD to students presenting peer-reviewed papers.
+The number of student travel awards per biennial conference is limited, and these awards are therefore highly competitive.

 The selection committee bases its decisions upon the following selection criteria: